aguirreLCD/mathGame/notes.md

 [x] Implement function for square;

-[ ]

-                -> Obtain a new value for first and second numbers:
-                GenerateRandomNumbers();

-                -> Call MakeDivisionForIntegers() or  MakeDivisionForDecimals() using the new values:
-                MakeDivisionForIntegers();
-                MakeDivisionForDecimals();

-                -> Still be able to handle exception that are already been catched:
-                Unhandled exception.
-System.DivideByZeroException: Attempted to divide by zero.

     [x] change functions to static / public?;
     [x] change functions to receive parameters?;
     [x] checked and unchecked statements;